 before the deadlines indicated below.
 Refund processing takes approximately four weeks.

 Before June 9: full refund of tuitionBefore June 23: refund of tuition less 25 percent penaltyJune 23 and later: no tuition refund

 Your notice of withdrawal can be emailed to firstname.lastname@example.org or mailed to:

 Parsons at Open Campus 66 West 12th Street, room 705 New York, New York 10011

 Note: If a course is canceled by Parsons, a full refund of tuition and housing fees will be issued automatically.

 Students attend classes Monday through Friday for seven hours per day.
 Classes run from 9:00 a.m. to 5:00 p.m., with a one-hour lunch break.
 Attendance is mandatory for all participants.
 Students who miss more than two classes will fail the course, subject to faculty and administrative review.
 Students who do not meet course expectations may be asked to leave the program.
-Out of class work, assigned each day, is a substantial component of the program.
+Out-of-class work, assigned each day, is a substantial part of the program.